Technology at SJA

 SJA students, members of the Technology Team and several graduates have worked with two underserved local elementary schools in establishing computer labs and providing school-wide internet access.
 Outreach efforts have also touched schools and continuing education programs in New Orleans.

 SJA students put their skills to the test in technology competitions and activities throughout the year.
-Among the events in which Academy girls excel are the Louisiana High School Technology Challenge, National Governors Association Cyber Challenge and the Annual High School Technology Challenge.
+Among the events in which Academy girls excel are the Louisiana High School Technology Challenge, National Governors Association Cyber Challenge, Cyber Discovery Camp, the Analysis & Investigation through Cyber-based Scenarios Camp and the Shell STEM Showdown.

 SJA receives requests throughout the year to host technology coordinators and educators from across the state.
 These visitors want to learn about SJA’s successful Help Desk as well as how technology has been integrated across the curriculum.